An Information Statement of the American Meteorological Society

 - Application of the principles of fluid motion to understand and predict atmospheric circulation systems

 - Synoptic and mesoscale weather systems

-In that the atmosphere is a physical/chemical system, the following topics should be addressed:
+In that the atmosphere is a physical and chemical system, the following topics should be covered:

 - Energy transfers within the atmosphere and across its boundaries by radiation, convection, turbulence, and advection, and the implications of these transfers for weather and climate

 - Natural and anthropogenic sources of atmospheric constituents

 In that climate is an integral component of the Earth system, the following topics should be covered:

 - Global energy balance and the general circulation of the atmosphere and ocean

 - Phenomena resulting from this coupled system including El Niño–Southern Oscillation, the Gulf stream, and monsoons

 - Causes of climate change, including anthropogenic emissions, volcanic eruptions, and natural variability; climate change impacts; climate policy; and climate modeling